Seidlitz powders: Etymology

-Seidlitz powders, manufactured by numerous chemical factories from the early 19th century onwards, take their name from the village of Sedlec near Most, Czech Republic (previously in Bohemia).
+Seidlitz powders, manufactured by numerous chemical factories from the early 19th century onwards, take their name from the village of Sedlec near Most, Bohemia (now in Czech Republic).
 The village seems to have received its Germanic name (Seidlitz) some time after 1526, when the Battle of Mohács brought about the collapse of Medieval Hungary.
 The Lands of the Bohemian Crown fell under the control of the Habsburgs, the German-speaking rulers of Austria (later the Austro-Hungarian Empire).

 Sedlitz water, Seidschitz bitter water, etc.

-Although Seidlitz powders have a digestive effect, they should not be confused with 'Sedlitz water' (also named for Sedlec), a well-known bitter mineral water which has been used since the 16th century as a digestion regulator and laxative.
-Sedlec (Seidlitz) was described in an 1867 guide to European spa towns as "a wretched-looking place, hardly meriting the name of a village, and the wells - whence the water should be derived - are a few shallow, circular pits, whose contents very seldom find their way to this country [ie England]."
-The Sedlitz water has a chemical analysis similar to sources in nearby towns such as Zaječická hořká from Zajecice (NB German name 'Seidschitz' bitter water'), Korozluky (Ger: Kollosoruk) and Bílina (Bylany or Püllna).
+Seidlitz powders have a digestive effect.
+'Sedlitz water', also named for Sedlec, is a well-known bitter mineral water which has been used since the 16th century, also as a digestion regulator and laxative.
+Sedlec (Seidlitz) was described in an 1867 guide to European spa towns as "a wretched-looking place, hardly meriting the name of a village, and the wells – whence the water should be derived – are a few shallow, circular pits, whose contents very seldom find their way to this country [England]."
+Sedlitz water has a chemical analysis similar to sources in nearby towns such as Zaječická hořká from Zajecice (NB German name 'Seidschitz' bitter water'), Korozluky (Ger: Kollosoruk) and Bílina (Bylany or Püllna).
 The water itself was characterized as "a yellowish, somewhat oily-looking fluid, with a nauseous, intensely bitter taste."

-These and similar products - with somewhat interchangeable terminology - appear to have no connection with Seidlitz powders.
-Likewise, the powders have little connection (apart from the digestive effect) with these types of mineral-rich water which were evaporated and the residue formed into pills such as Bilina digestive pastilles, not unlike Vichy pastilles.
+These and similar products – with somewhat interchangeable terminology – appear to have no connection with Seidlitz powders, which themselves are unrelated to pills made from the residue from evaporating mineral-rich water, such as Bilina digestive pastilles, not unlike Vichy pastilles.